Jtoledo88/PostCard/README.md

     -----------------------------------------------------------------

 Hi there!
-Here you can see my second exercise posted!
+Here you can see my first exercise posted!

-Is a copy of Instagram but more simple
+Is a simple post card

-1) Open the Instagram.html file
+1) Open the PostCard.html file

 2) Click on the Preview button to open a live preview pane